-How did you know you were recovered from burn-out?
+How did you know you were recovered from burnout?
 How did you feel?

-What advice would you give to your 20 year old self to prevent the burn-out?
+What advice would you give to your 20-year-old self to prevent the burnout?

-I’d say to my 20 year old self, “stop and start”.
+I’d say to my 20-year-old self, “stop and start”.
 Stop living for others.
 Stop seeking validation from your ego.
 Stop living from your head.
 Stop making decisions for Mom and Dad.
 Stop caring what Sally next door thinks or says.
 Stop driving so hard.
 The corner office isn’t going to make you happy.
 Stop.

 Start sleeping.
 Put your phone away.
 Start listening to your heart.
 Start listening to your body.
 Start saying “no” when it doesn’t feel right.
-Don’t over schedule your weekend.
+Don’t over-schedule your weekend.
 Start coming in last.
 Start lying on the couch.
 Start connecting with your heart.
 Start being real about who you are.
 Breathe.
 You are good enough just as you are.

-Hi, I am Eva and I support women who are working hard to climb the career ladder or grow their thriving small business.
+Hi, I am Eva, and I support women who are working hard to climb the career ladder, or grow their thriving small business.

-I facilitate them to create a life and career with purpose and wellbeing so that they can create a balanced and conscious life.
-I do this by helping them to re-connect with their body and soul.
+I facilitate them to create a life and career with purpose and wellbeing, so that they can create a balanced and conscious life.
+I do this by helping them to reconnect with their body and soul.
 This alignment creates authentic leadership and contributes positively to our current changing world.

-In case you have any questions about burn-out, or you feel are ready to ask for support to create purpose or wellbeing in your life, feel welcome to contact me.
+If you have any questions about burnout, or you feel you are ready to ask for support to create purpose or wellbeing in your life, feel welcome to contact me.
 Find out the different services I offer for women like you.

 I would also love to hear from you if you have had a burnout, are now recovered, and wish to share your story on my blog to inspire other women.
 If so, you can contact me here.